 Here are 7 pain points a good public relations team can remove for you.

-How you can listen better to your customers Your ears are your best friend for business success – both on a personal level and for your company.
+Your ears are your best friend for business success – both on a personal level and for your company.
 Your brand reputation can be defined as ‘What people say about you when you’re not in the room’.
 Listening to what is being said about you, or not said can be critical to your future success.
-A good PR partner should be your eyes, ears and nose to the outside world, picking up on any negative undercurrents before they become a tide of bad publicity or ill-will, as well as the positives that can be you next killer idea.
+A good PR partner should be your eyes, ears and nose to the outside world, picking up on any negative undercurrents before they become a tide of bad publicity or ill-will, as well as the positives that can be your next killer idea.

-By harvesting your content through advice columns, thought leadership articles, even humorous pictures can all create ammunition for you to connect, engage and build a relationship with your key prospects.
+By harvesting your content through advice columns, thought leadership articles and even humorous pictures can all create ammunition for you to connect, engage and build a relationship with your key prospects.

 Good PR is central to effective internal communications.